8.8 MIN READ

-Today, it’s easier than ever to send money overseas.
+Today, it’s easier than ever to send and receive international money transfers overseas.
 You have more than a few options, and the best international money transfer service really depends on what you need.

 Read on to learn the best way to transfer money internationally for your situation.

 Related Article | The Finance Dictionary: Learn the Jargon Your Finance Friends Speak!

 People send money overseas often and for a variety of reasons.
 Here are the most common:

 - Sending money to friends and family - If you grew up or spent your adulthood in one country and now live in another, your family may still rely on your income.
 Whether you send money back home regularly or once in a while, you need a way to send it safely.

 - Buying property abroad - Investing in property, a home for a family, or buying a second home requires plenty of money transferred from abroad to purchase and pay the mortgage (if there is one).

 - Sending money to kids studying abroad - Students studying abroad have a great opportunity at their feet, but it gets expensive.
 If students run out of cash or parents supplement their funds, they may need to send money overseas.